HomeRobot: Open-Vocabulary Mobile Manipulation: Metrics

 \subsection{Simulation Success Metrics}

 Success in simulation is defined per stage as:

 \begin{itemize}[itemsep=1pt,wide=0pt,topsep=0pt] \item \textbf{FindObj:} Successful if the agent reaches within 0.1m of a viewpoint of the target \object{} on \start, and at least $0.1\%$ of the pixels in its camera frame belong to an \object{} instance. \item \textbf{Pick:} Successful if \textbf{FindObj} succeeded, the agent enables the gripper at an instant where an \object{} instance is visible and its end-effector reaches within 0.8m of a target object.
 We magically snap the \object{} to the agent's gripper in simulation. \item \textbf{FindRec:} Successful if \textbf{Pick} succeeded, and the agent reaches within 0.1m of a viewpoint of a \goal{}, and at least $0.1\%$ of the pixels in its camera frame belong to the object containing a valid receptacle. \item \textbf{Place:} Successful if \textbf{FindRec} succeeded, the agent releases the \object{} and subsequently the \object{} stays in contact with the \goal{} with linear and angular velocities below a threshold of $5\mathrm{e}{-3}$ m/s and $5\mathrm{e}{-2}$ rad/s respectively for 50 contiguous steps.
-Further, the agent should not collide with the scene while attempting to place the object. \end{itemize}
+Further, the agent should not collide with the scene while attempting to place the object. \end{itemize} An episode is considered to have succeeded if it succeeds in all 4 stages within 1250 steps.

-An episode is considered to have succeeded if it succeeds in all 4 stages within 1250 steps.
+\textbf{Better pick success condition.} We plan to use a more realistic grasping condition in simulation.
+We try replacing the magic snap in simulation with a stricter condition that requires the agent to move its arm near the object without colliding with the scene or other objects.
+Additionally, we tested a baseline (Figure~\ref{fig:grasp}) that performs top-down grasps resembling our real-world grasping policy, and resorting to side-ways grasps when the object is farther.
+While this baseline succeeds in reaching the object starting from an object viewpoint 79\% of the time, it does so without colliding only 47\% of the time.